Ichthyosauria: Size

 Ichthyosaurs averaged about 2–4 m in length.
 Some individual specimens were as short as 0.3 m; some species were much larger: the Triassic Shonisaurus popularis was about 15 m long and in 2004 Shonisaurus sikanniensis (classified as a shastasaurus between 2011 and 2013) was estimated to have been 21 m in length.
 Fragmentary finds suggest the presence of a 15 m form in the early Jurassic.
-In 2018, lower jaw fragments from England were reported indicating a length of between 20 and 25 m (66 to 82 ft).
+In 2018, lower jaw fragments from England were reported indicating a length of between 20 and 25 m (66 to 82 ft), which have been recently described as Ichthyotitan severnensis.
 According to weight estimates by Ryosuke Motani a 2.4 m Stenopterygius weighed around 163–168 kg, whilst a 4 m Ophthalmosaurus icenicus weighed 930–950 kg.

 General build

-While the earliest known members of the ichthyosaur lineage were more eel-like in build, later ichthyosaurs resembled more typical fishes or dolphins, having a porpoise-like head with a short neck and a long snout.
+While the earliest known members of the ichthyosaur lineage were more eel-like in build, later ichthyosaurs resembled more typical fishes or dolphins, having a dolphin-like head with a short neck and a long snout.
 Ichthyosaur fore and hind limbs had been fully transformed into flippers.
-Some species had a fin on their backs and a more or less vertical fin at the rear of a rather short tail.
-Although ichthyosaurs looked like fish, they were not.Evolutionary biologist Stephen Jay Gould said that the ichthyosaur was his favourite example of convergent evolution, where similarities of structure are analogous, not homologous, thus not caused by a common descent, but by a similar adaptation to an identical environment:
+Some species had a dorsal fin on their backs and a more or less vertical caudal fluke at the rear of a rather short tail.
+Although ichthyosaurs looked like fish, they were not.

-This sea-going reptile with terrestrial ancestors converged so strongly on fishes that it actually evolved a dorsal fin and tail in just the right place and with just the right hydrological design.
+Evolutionary biologist Stephen Jay Gould said that the ichthyosaur was his favourite example of convergent evolution, where similarities of structure are analogous, not homologous, thus not caused by a common descent, but by a similar adaptation to an identical environment:This sea-going reptile with terrestrial ancestors converged so strongly on fishes that it actually evolved a dorsal fin and tail in just the right place and with just the right hydrological design.
 These structures are all the more remarkable because they evolved from nothing—the ancestral terrestrial reptile had no hump on its back or blade on its tail to serve as a precursor.